hypersign-protocol/docs/developers/hid-node.md

 - QueryCredential
 - QueryCredentials

-The generation of golang files of Protobuf files is done by the script `scripts/protogenc.sh`.
+The generation of Golang code is done by the script `scripts/protogenc.sh`.
 The generated files are present in `x/ssi/types`.

 ## DID Document

-The DID-Core W3C Specification has been followed to frame the structure of a DID.
+The [DID-Core](https://www.w3.org/TR/did-core/) W3C Specification has been followed to frame the structure of a DID Document.
 It's proto representation is mentioned in `proto/ssi/v1/did.proto`.
-The message `DidDocumentState` is the one which is store on chain.
+The message `DidDocumentState` is stored on chain.

 ```proto
 // proto/ssi/v1/did.proto